rajannpatel/ubuntupbx/README.md

 > [!TIP]
 > <img align="right" alt="Info Lightbulb" width="50" src="./images/icons8-tip-100.png" />
 > #### Run FreePBX on a FREE Ubuntu virtual machine on Google Cloud
-> No up front cost, no recurring cost, for an Ubuntu virtual machine on Google Cloud<br>
-> when run within the [always free](https://cloud.google.com/free/docs/free-cloud-features#compute) configuration and usage limits
 > - $0 cost to launch, $0 recurring expense to run
 > - personal users spend $0 to keep it secure for 10 years
+> Follow this guide to deploy FreePBX on Ubuntu in Google Cloud within the [always free](https://cloud.google.com/free/docs/free-cloud-features#compute) configuration and usage limits

 ---